Technology in Drum Corps International: History

 "4.8.2 Music from Electronic Instruments is allowed given that the Music is being performed live, in real time during the performance."

 The section also defines and prohibits prerecorded music sequences and loops.
 It does, however, allow for the use of prerecorded sound effects and speaking voices, given that permission is obtained where there is copyright.

-After this ruling, many corps began experimenting on the integration of electronic instruments into the traditional sound of brass and battery in drum corps.
+After this ruling, many corps began experimenting with the integration of electronic instruments into the traditional sound of brass and battery in drum corps.

 Technology

 Microphones

 A shotgun microphone equipped with a windscreen.

 Various types of microphones are used in drum corps for the purposes of amplification and digital sound processing.
 In the front ensemble, mics are mounted on the top and/or bottom of large instruments like marimbas and vibraphones; additionally, standing mics are positioned as to assist the sound of auxiliary percussion instruments.
 On the field, some members of the brass section are equipped with personal microphones which can be remotely toggled for the purposes of solos and short features.

 Another type of microphone, the shotgun mic, came into widespread use starting in 2017.
 Shotgun microphones allow for capturing highly directional, long distance sound along their axis, blocking sound on the sides.
 In a modern drum corps performance, these are commonly lined along the front sideline and covered with windscreens.
 They are primarily used for strategically accenting section features at distinct locations on the field at any time.